michael2012z/BitBible/markdown/KJV/files/Gen.md

 23. And he took his brethren with him, and pursued after him seven days’ journey; and they overtook him in the mount Gilead.

-24. And God came to Laban the Syrian in a dream by night, and said unto him, Take heed that thou speak not to Jacob either good or bad.either…: Heb. from good to bad
+24. And God came to Laban the Syrian in a dream by night, and said unto him, Take heed that thou speak not to Jacob either good or bad.

 25. Then Laban overtook Jacob.
 Now Jacob had pitched his tent in the mount: and Laban with his brethren pitched in the mount of Gilead.

 26. And Laban said to Jacob, What hast thou done, that thou hast stolen away unawares to me, and carried away my daughters, as captives taken with the sword?

-27. Wherefore didst thou flee away secretly, and steal away from me; and didst not tell me, that I might have sent thee away with mirth, and with songs, with tabret, and with harp?steal…: Heb. hast stolen me
+27. Wherefore didst thou flee away secretly, and steal away from me; and didst not tell me, that I might have sent thee away with mirth, and with songs, with tabret, and with harp?

 28. And hast not suffered me to kiss my sons and my daughters? thou hast now done foolishly in so doing.